krishna426426/Module-4-Ansible/README.md

- Step 3.
+ Step 6.
 Let’s analyze the playbook top to bottom:

 - All the YAML files start with the triple dash characters.
 - **name**: name is assigned to the playbook “configure vrfs…”
-- **hosts**: define the group of devices, remember **ios-xe** group include both the cat3k and cat9k.
+- **hosts**: define the group of devices, remember **ios** group include both the cat3k and cat9k.
 By default, the Playbook executes against all the devices in the given group
 - **gather_facts**: facts (HW and SW info) can be collected from the managed device.
 In this playbook it is disabled to speed up the playbook execution but you can turn it on replacing **no** with **yes**
 - **tasks**: there is a single task in this example and it’s named “configure vfrs and purge all others”
 - **ios_vrf**: is the Ansible module provided to manage VRFs on a Cisco device running IOS